flemm0/PM566_project/README.md

 sugar is sent to be stored as body fat, and sets the stage for prediabetes and type 2 diabetes.

-Some quick factoids about diabetes from the CDC:

--   More than 37 million people in the United States have diabetes, and 1 in 5 of them don’t know they have it.
--   96 million US adults—over a third—have prediabetes, and more than 8
-    in 10 of them don’t know they have it.
--   Diabetes is the 7th leading cause of death in the United States (and may be underreported).

 While there are many other factors outside of diet that influence the development of insulin resistance and diabetes such as lifestyle, environmental factors, and family history, in this project, I will be